Jacksonville Prenuptial Agreement Attorneys.

 Being Prepared for Whatever the Future Might Bring.

 In addition to the happiness and success that is often the result of a marriage, holy matrimony also brings with it legal aspects that should be considered by some.
-For individuals or couples who are considering marriage and have accumulated financial assets, personal assets, real estate or other property of value, may want to consider speaking with the Jacksonville prenuptial agreement attorneys at McGRATH GIBSON Family Law.
-While prenuptial agreements often get a bad rap, we never know with absolute certainty where the future will take us.
+Individuals or couples who are considering marriage and have accumulated financial assets, personal assets, real estate or other property of value, may want to consider speaking with the Jacksonville prenuptial agreement attorneys at McGRATH GIBSON LAW.
+While prenuptial agreements often get a bad rap, we never know with absolute certainty, where the future will take us.
 And it’s always better to have a plan.
-Learn more about the aspects of prenuptial agreements in Florida below.
+Learn more about the many aspects of prenuptial agreements in Florida below.

 Prenuptial agreements, or premarital agreements, also referred to as “Pre-Nups” are premarital agreements that are generally valid and enforceable in Florida subject to the following rules and conditions.
 A premarital agreement is usually about property acquired before a marriage and the rules governing contract law apply.
 Courts carefully consider marital agreements for good faith and lack of undue influence.
 And a spouse claiming the validity of a premarital agreement must establish the fairness of the contract.